AlTesla/Reflex-Portfolio/README.md

 Fast forward to 2023, when I enrolled in a data analyst certification program at one of the most important universities in Mexico.
 The journey was challenging, but I successfully obtained my certification.
 Now, I am ready to transition into a new career.

-nowadays I keep developing my coding skills, this web page is an example.
+Currently, I am actively honing my coding skills, and this web page serves as a testament to my progress.